lleveque42/ft_transcendence/README.md

     <img src="https://github.com/lleveque42/ft_transcendence/blob/main/readme/mapSelection.png">
 </p>

-If you and your opponend choose the same map, you will play on that map.
+If you and your opponent choose the same map, you will play on that map.
 Otherwise, the map will be randomly selected from the two choices. <br>
 The game will be hosted by the player who joined the game first.
 A 3 seconds countdown will start and the match will begin. <br>